Rooted in ancient China, Taoism is a philosophical and spiritually traditional way of thinking about life.

 There are a few core beliefs that Taoism follows.

-Referred to as the three jewels of Taoism; they are compassion, moderation, and humility.
+Referred to as the three treasures of Taoism (also known as the three jewels of Taoism); they are:

 With this blog, we’ve created a brief synopsis of those jewels and what they mean to Taoists.